TimDSF/CSE348T/README.md

 # CSE348_AlgorithmNonAnalysis

-This is the official git repository of Computer Science and Engineering 348: Algorithm NonAnalysis course funded by Association for Computing Machinery of Washington University in St. Louis for the aim of preparing for International Collegiate Programming Contest, also known as CSE348:ANA_WUACM_ICPC, whatever that means.
+This is the official git repository of **Computer Science and Engineering 348: Algorithm NonAnalysis course funded by Association for Computing Machinery of Washington University in St. Louis** for the aim of preparing for __International Collegiate Programming Contest__, also known as ___CSE348:ANA_WUACM_ICPC___, whatever that means.

+## Schedule - Saturday 12PM - 3PM

+1. Feb/22 - Data Structure
+2. Mar/07 - Intro to OI + Binary Search + Greedy
+3. Mar/14 - Graph Theory
+4. Mar/21 - Graph Theory
+5. Mar/28 - Graph Theory
+6. Apr/04 - Divide and Conquer
+7. Apr/11 - Dynamic Programming
+8. Apr/18 - Dynamic Programming
+9. Apr/25 - WUPC

 ## Topics Covered in this Seminar
+* Basics
+	* Simulation / Implementation
 * Data Structure
 	* Standard Templates Library
 		* LinkedList